-Abuse and neglect case outcomes are = determined by the outcome of allegation(s) within the case.
+Abuse and neglect case outcomes are determined by the outcome of allegation(s) within the case.
 A single case may contain multiple allegations due to multiple subjects, multiple victims or multiple offenses.
-Cases with at least one allegation outcome substantiated considered to be substantiated cases.
-Cases without substantiated any allegations are considered to be unsubstantiated cases.
-During investigation, a small percentage of cases are discovered to be outside of the jurisdiction of the Justice Center.
+Cases with at least substantiated allegation outcome considered to be substantiated cases.
+Cases without any substantiated allegations are considered to be unsubstantiated cases.
+During an investigation, a small percentage of cases are discovered to be outside of the jurisdiction of the Justice Center.
 These cases are classified as "No Justice Center Jurisdiction."